Crisis investing case study

 Which Investor Benefits Most from DCA in a Crash?

 DCA is most useful for investors who have ongoing income, a long time horizon, and enough discipline to keep contributing when markets look terrible.
 It is also useful for someone investing a large windfall who knows they would regret putting everything in right before a drop.
+DCA during 2008 crash scenarios are especially relevant for investors who can automate contributions and avoid reacting to every headline.

 Good fit for DCA